Urban beekeeping: Johannesburg

 Johannesburg has over six million trees.
 This environment is ideal for urban beekeepers, who often have higher honey yields per hive than other Highveld beekeepers.
 In South Africa, anyone who handles bees must be registered as a beekeeper with the Department of Agriculture, Forestry and Fisheries.

+Asia

+Seoul

+Beekeeping in Seoul began to gain widespread recognition in 2012 with the installation of five beehives on the rooftop of Seoul City Hall.
+Despite initial challenges such as public fear of swarming bees and concerns over urban honey safety, the practice has expanded steadily due to a shared belief in its benefits for urban ecosystem conservation.
+Beehives are maintained at many sites such as Seoul National University, Porsche Korea, Hilton Seoul Pangyo, the National Assembly Library.

+Urban Bees Seoul, as a pioneer in the urban beekeeping movement, provides educations for beginners and participates social activities related to bees.

+In a move to protect bees and promote a healthier urban environment, the Seoul Metropolitan Government has banned the use of neonicotinoid pesticides in parks and on roadside trees, replacing them with eco-friendly pest control methods.

 Other cities

 Urban beekeeping exists in many major cities and has been reported in: Berlin, Hamburg, Hong Kong, Bengaluru (Bangalore), Melbourne, Sydney, and Tokyo.